How to Build a Box Kite

 • Fold the sails, bringing the short edges together and sticking them with tape as shown in the photo.

-• Now open the box kite out, and carefully lay down tape along the inside edges as well, to make the two joins even more securea bit tricky, so take your time!
+• Now open the box kite out, and carefully lay down tape along the inside edges as well to make the two joins even more securea bit tricky, so take your time!

-As mentioned earlier, there's more kite making on this site than you can poke a stick at :-)
+As mentioned earlier, there's more kite making on this site than you can poke a stick at. :-)

 Want to know the most convenient way of using it all?

-The Big MBK E-book Bundle is a collection of downloads — printable PDF files which provide step-by-step instructions for many kites large and small.
+The Big MBK E-book Bundle is a collection of downloads—printable PDF files which provide step-by-step instructions for many kites large and small.

-Every kite in every MBK series.
+That's every kite in every MBK series.

 Continue to page 2